LioQing/Phy-Notes/E9/Ch1.md

 </empty> | rod cells | cone cells
 --- | --- | ---
-sensitive to | intensities of light | colours of light responsible in env. | dark env. | bright env. distribution | none in yellow spot and blind spot | none in blind spot, concentrated in yellow spot
+sensitive to | intensities of light | colours of light responsible in env. and sensitive in | dark env. | bright env. distribution | none in yellow spot and blind spot | none in blind spot, concentrated in yellow spot
 <br>